Hookset/Hookset/README.md

 I build browser extensions, desktop apps, and tools.

-Ideas are my side of things - I use AI-assisted development to bring them to life.
+Ideas are my side of things - I use AI-assisted development to make up for my lack of technical skill.

 I am a privacy enthusiast who supports an open and free internet.